paulstroet/vu_course/index.md

 string <- c("I love Amsterdam with its beautiful canals, fabulous restaurants and terrific history, although there is quite some outdoor noise late at night.
 The sports facilities the city offers are not bad at all.")
 # count positive words: "love, beautiful, fabulous, terrific" -> 4
 # count negative words: "noise, bad" -> 2
-# count balance of valence words: 2
+# count balance of valence words: 4 - 2 = 2 -> in general this string is positive

 # Is bad really negative here?
 In other words, are there ways to account for negations and amplifiers?
 ```